Ismail-987/CW2024/README.md

 * Added sounds/ musics upon losing and winning.
 * Added projectile sound system.

+5. SAVING
+* The game allows user to save the last level that the user reached.
+ Upon clicking "SAVE" buttons in screens like PauseGame and YouWin game, the game will save the level checkpoint.
+Upon clicking "CONTINUE" button in HomeScreen in HomeScene, the game will load the level next to the last level that the user saved, continuing the progress.

+6. SCORE TRACKING AND LEVEL DISPLAY
+* The game has the facilities for tracking the score count upon every kill.
+ It informs the user of how long to go to finish a particular level.
+* The game also displays what level is it to the user so that the user can know where he or she is.
+7.

 ### THAT DO NOT SUCCESSFULLY WORK PROPERLY
 * Resizing the stage.
 Unfortunately user can resize the stage but aspect ratio is not feasible.
  Perhaps if I could more time for the game, I could have make it a reality.